-HIST 2883 Arkansas History PSY 2513 Introduction to Psychology
+PSY 2513 Introduction to Psychology

-^{}This course may also be fulfilled by successfully completing these two course numbers: BIOL 1003 and BIOL 1001.
+\This course may also be fulfilled by successfully completing these two course numbers: BIOL 1003 and BIOL 1001.

-^{}This course may also be fulfilled by successfully completing theses two course numbers: PHYS 1203 and PHYS 1201.
+\\This course may also be fulfilled by successfully completing these two course numbers: PHYS 1203 and PHYS 1201.